About the Designer

 Where I come from: Trained at the heart of the fashion world, I collaborated for many years with Yohji Yamamoto and Azzedine Alaïa.

-These experiences taught me a deep respect for detail, precision of line, and the rigor required to achieve a refined elegance — never decorative, always controlled.
+These experiences taught me the significance of detail, line accuracy, and the rigor required to achieve a refined elegance – never decorative, always meticulous.

-This creative environment instilled in me a culture of bespoke design, proportion, and respect for the human body, which I now consider an essential foundation of my approach to interior architecture.
+The world of fashion has instilled in me a culture of custom-made design, proper proportions, and respect for the human body, which I now consider an essential foundation of my approach to interior architecture.

-My vision: Today, as an interior architect based in Paris, I design living, working, and reception spaces, placing well-being at the heart of every project.
+My vision: As an interior architect based in Paris, I now design living and working spaces, as well as reception areas, placing well-being at the forefront of every project.

-My approach to interior architecture and well-being architecture is rooted in the influence of materials, colors, light, and volumes on our daily lives.
+My approach to interior architecture and well-being architecture is rooted in the effect of materials, colours, light, and volumes on our daily lives.

 I draw inspiration from biophilic design and the principles of neuro-architecture to create spaces that are balanced, ergonomic, and sustainable, fostering well-being at work as well as at home.

-A space must be beautiful, of course — but above all functional, fluid, and supportive of those who inhabit it.
+A space must be beautiful, of course – but above all functional, fluid, and beneficial to those inhabiting it.